-The North Carolina Albert Schweitzer Fellows Program® is a one-year interdisciplinary, mentored fellowship program focused on health-related community service and leadership development.
+The Pittsburgh Schweitzer Fellows Program® is a one-year interdisciplinary, mentored fellowship program focused on health and human services-related community service and leadership development.
 The Fellowship year starts April 1st and ends April 30th of the following year.

-In addition to the four overall goals of the U.S. Schweitzer Fellows Program®, the NC Schweitzer Fellows Program strengthens Fellows’ resolve to provide health service to underserved populations by facilitating opportunities for students to:
+In addition to the four overall goals of the U.S. Schweitzer Fellows Program®, the Pittsburgh Schweitzer Fellows Program strengthens Fellows’ resolve to provide health and human service to underserved populations by facilitating opportunities for students to:

 - Use their skills and knowledge in real-life situations

 - Understand the impact of poverty as a social determinant of health

 - Experience the personal satisfaction of helping to improve the health status of individuals and communities as well as contributing to social change